uetchy/qiita-takeout/README.md

 # Qiita::Takeout

-This gem can take your articles from Qiita to local storage.
+This gem can takes your articles from Qiita to local storage.
 It's assumed to use for backup.

 ## Installation